xiaogezhang09/xiaogezhang09.github.io/_pages/about.md

   - /about.html
 ---

-I am a Master student at VR Lab, at the Institue of Computing Technology, Chinese Academy of Sciences.
-Prior to that, I received my Bachelor's in Remote Sensing in Wuhan University.
+I am a Master's student at VR Lab, at the Institue of Computing Technology, Chinese Academy of Sciences.
+Prior to that, I graduated from Wuhan University with a bachlor's degree in Remote Sensing Science and Technology, majored in Photogrammetry.

 My interests lie in 3d reconstruction from multi-view stereo, self-supervised image inpainting.